oomlout/oomlout_oomp_builder/navigation/electronic/socket/2_54_mm/20_pin/through_hole/dangerous_prototypes/raspberry_pi_pico_side_a/part/readme.md

-# Electronic Socket 2 54 Mm 20 Pin Through Hole Dangerous Prototypes Raspberry Pi Pico Side A
+# Electronic Socket 2 54 mm 20 Pin Through Hole Dangerous Prototypes Raspberry Pi Pico Side A

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base